dragonflyoss/Dragonfly/docs/user_guide/install_server.md

 # Installing Dragonfly Server

-This topic explains how to install the Dragonfly server with **Golang version**.
+This topic explains how to install the Dragonfly server.

-**NOTE**: The Golang version supernode is **not ready for production usage**.
-However, you can use it more easily in your test environment.

 ## Context

-Install the SuperNodes in one of the following ways:
+Install supernode in one of the following ways:

-- Deploying with Docker: Recommended for quick local deployment and test.
+- Deploying with Docker.
 - Deploying with physical machines: Recommended for production usage.

 ## Prerequisites